Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 For instance, rather than cutting back, a person might make a big purchase now to avoid the expectation of having to pay more in future.

-People were less optimistic about their family finances now versus a year ago (the index fell 10.6% compared to December).
+People were less optimistic about their family finances now versus a year ago (sentiment fell 0.8%).

 SQM Research expects a turnaround in the fortunes of housing markets that had been in decline.